ikubn/RGMR-rPPG/README.md

 # Motion Replacement for Video-Based Remote Physiological Measurement

-This repository accompanies an anonymous submission.
 Remote photoplethysmography (rPPG) extracts pulse waveforms from facial videos, but head and body motion easily overwhelm the weak chromatic signal.
 We propose **Reference-Guided Motion Replacement (RGMR)**, a data-centric pipeline that converts high-motion clips into lower-motion counterparts using a stable reference video from the same subject, via frame-by-frame motion replacement and temporal stabilization.
 On MMPD and VIPL-HR with RhythmMamba, TS-CAN, and PhysFormer, RGMR reduces MAE by up to 67.82%.

 ## Demo